-See generally NIST, U.S. Leadership in AI, supra note 57.
+218 See generally NIST, U.S. Leadership in AI, supra note 57.

-Accountable Tech, Al Now, and EPIC, supra note 50, at 5 (emphasis omitted).
-See also Association for Intelligent Information Management Comment at 7 ("If an entity uses Generative AI and other high-risk products or services and cannot identify or explain the reasons behind the decision the AI system has made, that liability is and should
+219 Accountable Tech, Al Now, and EPIC, supra note 50, at 5 (emphasis omitted).
+See also Association for Intelligent Information Management Comment at 7 ("If an entity uses Generative AI and other high-risk products or services and cannot identify or explain the reasons behind the decision the AI system has made, that liability is and should validity of system claims and trustworthiness should be However, there is also a concern that mandatory pre-reongoing throughout the lifecycle of the AI system.220

 An independent certification process for some AI systems could be one way for entities to implement proof of claims and trustworthiness.
-According to one definition, a certification is the "process of an independent body stating that a system has successfully met some pre-established criteria."
-Thus an independent evaluation would be a prerequisite for a certification.
-A voluntary certification regime for AI systems, if sufficiently rigorous and independent, could help stakeholders navigate the AI market and promote competition around trustworthy AI.
+According to one definition, a certification is the "process of an independent body stating that a system has successfully met some pre-established criteria."221 Thus an independent evaluation would be a prerequisite for a certification.
+A voluntary certification regime for AI systems, if sufficiently rigorous and independent, could help stakeholders navigate the AI market and promote competition around trustworthy AI.222

 Mandatory pre-release certification - taking the form of licensing - is another route.
-Given the prospect of AI becoming embedded ubiquitously in products and processes, it would be impractical to mandate certification for all AI systems.
-There was strong support from some commentators for governmental licensing of high-risk foundation models, or at least deep review of such models, before deployment (including the need to show that certain "safety" conditions are met), usually as a way of addressing alleged catastrophic risks.
+Given the prospect of Al becoming embedded ubiquitously in products and processes, it would be impractical to mandate certification for all AI systems.223 There was strong support from some commentators for governmental licensing of high-risk foundation models, or at least deep review of such models, before deployment (including the need to show that certain "safety" conditions are met), usually as a way of addressing alleged catastrophic risks.224